Get started with customer relationship management tools

 You've seen:

-- What CRM software is, and how it helps you capture and manage customer data
+- What CRM tools are, and how they can help you capture and manage customer data.

-- How a CRM tool can benefit both your business and your customers
+- How these tools can benefit both your business and your customers.

-- The three main types of CRM system - Operational, Analytical and Collaborative
+- The three main types of CRM system.

 - How to prepare for the smooth launch of a new CRM, including data migration.